Server Setup Guide

 Example drives/folders mapped for Klypp Server

-After you map these folders, Klypp Server will monitor Finished and move files into your library automatically.
+After you map these folders, Klypp Server will monitor CompletedPath and move files into your library automatically.

 Server log output while scanning